 - Practicing regular cleaning of the cooking utensils, the cooking slabs, and the kitchen as a whole must be maintained very cleanly.

 - The food must be cooked extremely thoroughly to ensure that biological hazards in the food are not present.

 - The raw materials or foods that will be used must be stored properly.
-It is important to make use of refrigerators and freezers to store the food so that it is fit for later consumption.

 - Make sure that the raw materials and the finished foods are segregated from each other.
-Even the cooking utensils need to be prepared.

 What could be 5 foods that can be deemed hazardous due to hazards?

 If the food is cooked, cleaned, and prepared as per the protocols, it can be deemed safe for consumption.
 Some 5 common foods that could be potentially hazardous are

 - Uncooked rice and pasta.